nexuni/isaac_manipulator/README.md

 To get the grasp pose for pick-and-place, a grasp file is necessary.
 Grasp file contains multiple pre-defined poses to grasp the object.
 The program will choose the best one for planning.

-To get the grasp file, you need a computer which has the `IsaacSim`, the `.usdz` file of the object, and the `.usd` file of your gripper.
+To get the grasp file, you need a computer, which has already installed the `IsaacSim`, the `.usdz` file of the object, and the `.usd` file of your gripper.

 ### Computer with IsaacSim

 [Installation Guide](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html#omniverse-launcher)
 An `IsaacSim` installed in a Linux computer is recommened.
-There may be some issues with the `IsaacSim` in docker.
+We faced some issues with the `IsaacSim` in docker.

 ### Usd File of Gripper